 Tree counts are conducted regularly.
-The project has a targeted survival rate of 433 Sandalwood trees per hectare at harvest.
+The project has a targeted survival rate of at least 420 Sandalwood trees per hectare at harvest.

-As set out on page 50 of this PDS in the Expert Forester's Report, the Responsible Entity will retain the seeds from the Trees for the purpose of ensuring that there is enough seed for this Project and to stockpiling for future use by the Responsible Entity.
+As set out on page 50 of this PDS in the Expert Forester's Report, the Responsible Entity will retain the seeds from the Trees for the purpose of ensuring that there is enough seed for this Project and to stockpile for future use by the Responsible Entity.